rofr/java-training/README.md

 ## Course Hours
-The virtual class room is open from 8:45 to 17:00 Class starts at 9:00 and ends at16:00
+The virtual class room is open from 8:45 to 17:00 Class starts at 9:00 and ends at 16:00
 Morning break: 10:20-10:40
 Lunch break: 12:00-13:00
 Afternoon break: 14:20-14:40